 One of the most delicate laundry situations is of course cloth diapers.
-Hard water lessens the effectiveness of detergent, this can lead to both immediate diaper stink as diapers won’t be completely cleaned, and other bigger problems down the road as the minerals in the hard water attach to the fabric leaving them stiff and covered with a residue.
+Hard water lessens the effectiveness of detergent (it’s so busy softening your water, it doesn’t have the cleaning power), this can lead to both immediate diaper stink as diapers won’t be completely cleaned, and other bigger problems down the road as the minerals in the hard water attach to the fabric leaving them stiff and covered with a residue.
 Treating hard water with a water softener, like Calgon, can significantly help cloth diaper laundering when very hard water is involved.

 What is Hard Water?